berrypay/macrokiosk/README.md

 > go get github.com/berrypay/macrokiosk
 ```

+## Documentation

+Documentation for the library can be found [here](https://pkg.go.dev/github.com/berrypay/macrokiosk#section-documentation)

 ## Developer Note

 Currently this library support automatic encoding of ASCII and UCS2 unicode for specifying the text parameter.